Color, Textiles, and Design Residency

 Our heritage hotel is 14 KM from the Jaipur airport.

-Here is our best description of what your time will be like in Morocco with AIP.
+Here is our best description of what your time will be like in INDIA with AIP.

 *Note this schedule including dates is subject to change due to local weather, force majeure or new opportunities that better suit the needs of the group.
 This will help you get an accurate picture of what your experience will be like.
 AIP programs are non-refundable, due to the advanced planning required to make trips possible.
 We plan every detail to make sure our stay is excellent in every way.

 Jaipur is full of magic.
 It’s everywhere.
 There are countless restaurants, museums, workshops and palaces to visit and spend time in.
 Some of our favorite places include the Rambagh Palace and Royal Albert Museum.
 To extend your trip, you can easily make your way to Agra, to visit the epic Taj Mahal.